RNA Sequencing (Including Single-Cell RNA-Seq)

 RNA sequencing, or RNA-seq, is the latest technology to study the transcriptome, i.e., the full set of RNA transcripts as genome readouts in a cell or population of cells.
-This technology directly sequences RNA molecules in the transcriptome, and compared to microarray, it does not make assumptions as to which parts of the genome are transcribed.
-After sequencing, the generated reads are usually mapped to the reference genome to identify their genomic origin.
+This technology directly sequences RNA molecules in the transcriptome in order to determine their genes of origin and abundance.
+RNA species need to undergo a sequencing library preparatory process prior to sequencing.
+The libraries are then sequenced to generate millions of reads for each sample.
+After sequencing, the generated reads are mapped to the reference genome to identify their genomic origin.
 The total number of reads mapped to a particular genomic region represents the level of transcriptional activity in the region.
 The more transcriptionally active a genomic region is, the more copies of RNA transcripts it produces, and the more RNA-seq reads it generates.
-Essentially RNA-seq analysis is a counting game.
+RNA-seq is essentially a counting game.

-- mRNA-seq: Library construction starts with 100 ng to 1 ug high quality total RNA.
-The goal is to identify differentially expressed protein-coding genes.
+- mRNA-seq: Starts with 100 ng to 1 ug high quality total RNA.
+Prepares library from poly-A enriched mRNA species.
+Aims to identify differentially expressed protein-coding genes.
 Most requested.